Project-alphaa/Slenderman/README.md

 ### **📘 Description**

-The Infected Slenders have gone global and wiped out humanity.
-You're all that remains, well - you and the endless Slenders.
-How long can you last?
-Can you escape their relentless chase?
-The Slenders are terrifying.
-They're attracted to humans and sound, and they'll stop at nothing to get to you!
-Looking to share the horror with your friends?
+The Infected Slenders have spread worldwide and wiped out the entire human race.
+You are the last survivor, along with the endless Slenders.
+How long can you survive their relentless chase?
+The Slenders are terrifying creatures that are drawn to humans and sound.
+They will stop at nothing to capture you!
+Want to experience the horror with your friends?
 The Slenderman mod offers a multiplayer experience that will have you and your buddies working together to outsmart and escape the ever-present threat of the Slenderman.

 Survive on a custom map:
 [Map Image](https://jamboard.google.com/d/1X6S7mMrVR1SYTtt0bWFzHFz30wxd17ZK0niKRrKpuTU/edit?usp=sharing)